eyc94/brain/software-architecture/programming-paradigms/structured-programming.md

 The main idea is to break down a program into small, well-defined, and modularized pieces, called functions or procedures, that can be easily understood and tested.
 It advocates the use of control structures such as conditionals (`if/else` statements), loops (`for`, `do-while` statements), and subroutines to create clear and predictable program logic.

 Emphasizes the use of top-down design, which involves breaking down a complex problem into smaller sub-problems, and solving each sub-problem in turn.

+We are all structured programmers but not by choice.
+The languages we use do not give us the option to use undisciplined direct transfer of control (i.e. `goto` statements).

 ## :round_pushpin: Example
 Here is an example in Java: